FlowFuse/website/src/blog/2024/06/node-red-architecture.md

 ### Starting the HTTP Server

-Finally, Node-RED starts an HTTP server to serve the web-based editor and API endpoints for programmatic interaction with Node-RED.
+Finally, Node-RED starts an HTTP server, which is an Express application serving the web-based editor and API endpoints for programmatic interaction with Node-RED.
 By default, it starts on `localhost:1880`.

 ## Building and Deploying Flows